• Home

 Share on FacebookShare on Twitter

 The European Union is advancing on digitalizing its public services, as evidenced in the eGovernment Benchmark 2025 report published just now.
-For more than a decade, this benchmark has provided a systematic appraisal of the delivery of essential public services, with the 2025 edition delivering a “holistic” evaluation of about 100 services within nine key life events of citizens, including moving house, beginning a business, and obtaining medical treatment.
+For more than a decade, this benchmark has provided a systematic appraisal of the delivery of essential public services, with the 2025 edition delivering a “overall” evaluation of about 100 services within nine key life events of citizens, including moving house, beginning a business, and obtaining medical treatment.

 One significant development of this year’s benchmark is that life events are being measured on an annual basis for all nine, allowing more accurate as well as less time lagged data to measure progress under the Digital Decade targets.
 The report, authored by Capgemini, in collaboration with Sogeti, IDC and Politecnico di Milano, highlights a positive acceleration in digitalization, including that more than four-in-five administrative processes are now online.